Understanding Meat Cuts: Brisket, Short Rib, Chuck Roll & More

 The result is a rich, satisfying dish with intense flavour and a fork-tender bite.
 Whether braised in red wine or slow-smoked on the barbecue, short ribs always deliver an unforgettable meal.

-Chuck roll is one of the most versatile beef cuts, offering rich flavour at an affordable price.
-Taken from the shoulder area of the cow, this cut has a good mix of meat and fat, making it perfect for various cooking methods.
+Chuck roll is one of the most tender, versatile beef cuts, offering rich flavour at an affordable price.
+Taken from the shoulder area of the cow, this cut provides a good balance of meat and fat, making it suitable for a variety of cooking methods.

 The slightly firm texture of the chuck roll makes it ideal for slow cooking.
-When braised, the connective tissue breaks down, creating a tender, juicy dish.
+When braised, the connective tissue breaks down, resulting in a tender and juicy dish.
 It is commonly used for pot roasts, stews, and pulled beef.

 Chuck roll is also a great choice for minced beef.
 With its natural fat content, it produces flavourful burgers and meatballs that stay juicy when cooked.
 Many butchers grind it fresh for premium-quality mince.